What Causes Warm Air To Rise

 Q: How does humidity affect the rising of warm air?

 A: Humidity plays a significant role.
 Moist air is less dense than dry air at the same temperature and pressure because water vapor molecules are lighter than nitrogen and oxygen molecules, which make up the majority of air.
-Therefore, moist, warm air will rise more readily than dry, warm air.
+Because of this, moist, warm air will rise more readily than dry, warm air.

 Q: What is an inversion, and how does it affect air quality?